PacktPublishing/Hands-On-Computer-Vision-with-TensorFlow-2/Chapter09/tf_lite_android/demo/README.md

 A simple Android example that demonstrates image classification using the camera.

 ## Building in Android Studio with TensorFlow Lite AAR from JCenter.
-The build.gradle is configured to use TensorFlow Lite's nightly build.
+The `build.gradle` file is configured to use TensorFlow Lite's nightly build.

-If you see a build error related to compatibility with Tensorflow Lite's Java API (example: method X is undefined for type Interpreter), there has likely been a backwards compatible change to the API.
-You will need to pull new app code that's compatible with the nightly build and may need to first wait a few days for our external and internal code to merge.
+If you see a build error related to compatibility with TensorFlow Lite's Java API (example: "_method X is undefined for type Interpreter_"), there has likely been a backward incompatible change to the API.
+You will need to pull new app code that is compatible with the nightly build and may need to first wait a few days for our external and internal code to merge.